Daniel-Shunom/glindo/README.md

 # 📄 License
-This project is released under the [MIT License](https://opensource.org/license/mit).
+This project is released under the [Apache License](https://opensource.org/license/mit).
 Feel free to use, modify, and distribute as you see fit.